Sticktron/AhAhAh/README.md

 [![Supported Versions](https://img.shields.io/badge/supported_versions-iOS_7.0_--_iOS_9.3.3-lightgrey.svg)]()
 [![Contact: @sticktron](https://img.shields.io/badge/contact-@sticktron-blue.svg?style=flat)](https://twitter.com/sticktron)

 Ah!Ah!Ah! is a themeable unlock error alarm inspired by Jurassic Park.
-Think of it like a car alarm for your iPhone/iPod/iPad, except it can play videos, and triggers when someone tries to unlock your device.
+Think of it like a car alarm for your iPhone/iPod/iPad, except it triggers a video when someone tries to unlock your device.
 Supports iOS 7 through 9.
 Includes are a few themes to get you started.

 ## What's new in version 2